Political life

 Health and social protection

 According to the World Health Organization (WHO), Kenya has barely one doctor for every 10,000 inhabitants, whereas the WHO recommends ten times as many.
-And three-quarters of them work in the private sector, at prices that are clearly unaffordable for almost the entire population.
+And three-quarters of them work in the private sector, at prices that are obviously unaffordable for almost the entire population.
 In the public sector, medical care is provided by government agencies, religious institutions and voluntary associations.
 Provincial hospitals are located in the main city of each province.
 At local level, there are also dispensaries and regional hospitals offering basic services.

 For many years, social protection has not been a priority for Kenya.
 In 2003, only 15% of the population had social security coverage.
 In 2014, a compulsory pension fund was set up for all citizens aged 18 to 65.
 Today, "The National Social Security Fund" offers social protection to all Kenyan workers in the formal and informal sectors.
 In practice, however, the extension of social protection to the informal sector, which accounts for 45% of the country's economic activity, remains a vast undertaking, and many of these workers, whose activities are irregular and low-paying, do not benefit from this fund.